Skip to main content Accessibility information

 View profile

 Kate specialises in Special Educational Needs and Disability.
-She is a Qualified Teacher of Children and Young People with Vision Impairment and worked across a range of mainstream and special school settings for 20 years.
+She is a Qualified Teacher of Children and Young People with Vision Impairment (QTVI) and worked across a range of mainstream and special school settings for 20 years.
+She has worked in Higher Education since 2015.

 Jan Gourd